zstackio/doc/userManual/virtualRouter.rst

 - **Management Network**:

-  The network that ZStack management nodes communicate to virtual router agents; eth0 in is the nic on the management network.
+  The network that ZStack management nodes communicate to virtual router agents; eth0 is the nic on the management network.

 - **Public Network**: